 For the next several years, to support their growing business and family, one of them always held a salaried position with another firm.
 Then, several years ago, Ali and Poonam decided “this is the moment,” and took the bold move to both commit full-time to LOC.
 “What drove me was the sense that I had my own voice I wanted to speak with,” says Ali.
 “Getting the opportunity to do that within someone else’s company can be difficult.”

-He carries with him from his days in Crossroads’ Art Department the ability to be critical about his own work.
-And, with that, another valuable lesson: “Life is yours to invent as you go along,” says Ali.
+Ali carries with him from his days in Crossroads’ Art Department the ability to be critical about his own work.
+And, with that, another valuable lesson: “Life is yours to invent as you go along,” he says.
 “It’s not about following a prescribed path.”